 When burning takes place, the temperature in a cigarette can rise above 800 °C at the tip.

 The high temperatures trigger the generation of more than 6000 different chemicals1,2, many of which are harmful or potentially harmful.

-Public health authorities have classified several smoke constituents as the likely causes of smoking-related diseases, such as lung cancer, heart disease and emphysema.
+Public health authorities have classified several smoke constituents as the likely causes of smoking-related diseases, such as lung cancer, heart

 A number of health authorities such as the US FDA, Health Canada and the WHO have developed priority lists detailing the chemicals that are considered to be Harmful and Potentially Harmful Constituents (HPHCs)3,4.

 U.S. Department of Health and Human Services, How Tobacco Smoke Causes Disease—The Biology and Behavioral Basis for Smoking-Attributable Disease: A Report of the Surgeon General, Atlanta (GA): U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health (2010).

 The Chemical Components of Tobacco and Tobacco Smoke, Second Edition